sbogucki12/SpaASMR2018/README.md

 [ ] - Fix log files so that they log more data.

-[ ] - Add "Beta" to all instances of "Spa: ASMR".
+[ X ] - Add "Beta" to all instances of "Spa: ASMR".

+[ ] - Add individual ASMRist Pages.

+[ ] - Adjust CSS for mobile viewing

 [ ] - Refactor as needed, add comments, ensure error-handling is implemented where needed.